* BNP Paribas, Barclays chop price forecasts

 * Goldman Sachs warns of oil below $40 per barrel

 * Oversupply keeping medium-term outlook weak

-LONDON, July 11 (Reuters) - Oil prices fell on Tuesday as global oversupply encouraged several banks to cut their forecasts for crude for this year and 2018.
+LONDON, July 11 (Reuters) - Oil prices fell on Tuesday as global oversupply encouraged several banks cut their price forecasts.

 "The fundamental mood has taken a turn for the worse," Harry Tchilinguirian, head of oil strategy at French bank BNP Paribas, told Reuters Global Oil Forum.